AstitvaAggarwal/LinearAlgebra/README.md

 # LinearAlgebra
-Codes for many Linear Algebra Iterative methods i am learning in college.
+Code for some Linear Algebra Iterative methods i am learning in college.